enso-org/enso-archive/docs/syntax/types.md

   label : Type := value
   ```

+  Please note that the right-hand-side of the `:=` operator is _not_ a pattern
+  context.

 - **Member Concatenation:** Members can be combined into a typeset using the
   concatenation operator `;`.